aladdinpersson/coding-environment/README.md

 # Coding Environment Setup

-This guide assumes you are setting up the environment on a Linux system.
+This guide will help you set up a coding environment on both Linux and macOS systems.

-## Neovim Setup
+## Initial Setup

-1. **Run the Initial Setup Script:**
+1. **Run the Setup Script:**

-   Start by executing the `linux.sh` script.
-This script should handle the installation of Neovim and other necessary packages.
+   For Linux, execute the `linux.sh` script:

    ```sh
    ./linux.sh
    ```

-   If on mac:
+   For macOS, execute the `mac.sh` script:

    ```sh
    ./mac.sh
    ```

+   These scripts will install Neovim, tmux, and other necessary packages.

+## Neovim Configuration

-2. **Install Neovim Plugins:**
+1. **Install Neovim Plugins:**

-   Open a file with Neovim to trigger the installation of plugins using Packer.
+   Trigger the installation of Neovim plugins by opening Neovim:

    ```sh
    nvim somefile
    ```

-   Inside Neovim, initiate the plugin installation:
+   Within Neovim, run the following command to synchronize the plugins:

    ```vim
    :PackerSync
    ```

-   Wait for the plugin synchronization to complete before proceeding.
+   Wait for the process to complete before exiting Neovim.

 ## Tmux Configuration